About Stephanie

 Stephanie’s work extends beyond storytelling.

-Her work continues to evolve as part of an ongoing journey of awareness and growth.
+It continues to evolve as part of an ongoing journey of awareness and growth.

 An Ongoing Journey